 Freedom in God’s eyes is freedom from the curse of sin which is the subjection of the law.

 Jesus gave His life to free the world from the scourge of sin.
 Those who choose to partake of this freedom, realize the joy and release from the constraints of this path of hopelessness.

 The call goes out to all…John 10:10 “The thief does not come except to steal, and to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly.”

-There is no longer condemnation to those who receive this grace, there remains a hope and a future as well.
+There is no longer condemnation to those who receive God’s grace, there remains a hope and a future.